A PSR-15 middleware for hierarchical dispatching based on path prefixes

 BasePathRouter allows anything to be defined as the router handler (a closure, callback, action object, controller class, etc).
 The middleware will store this handler in a request attribute.

-Array with the paths (as keys) and handlers (as values).
+You have to set an array of paths (as keys) and handlers (as values).

 true to continue to the next middleware instead return an empty 404 response for non-matching requests (i.e. those that do not have an URI path start with one of the provided prefixes).